PROGRAM OF THE LOGAN CENTER

 Digital Storytelling Initiative

 DSI includes the Production Institute and the Community Media Education Programs.
-Additional film-, cinema-, and media-related workshops and events are offered by our DSI partners.
+Additional film, cinema, and media-related workshops and events are offered by our DSI partners.

 With an endowment from the Jonathan Logan Family Foundation, the Jonathan Logan Family Foundation Media Center serves as a sponsor of media arts training, a presenter of new artistic work, and a creative hub for University- and community-based practitioners through its Digital Storytelling Initiative.